 I grate about a teaspoon of fresh cinnamon into a cup and mix with a similar amount of raw honey.
 Any raw honey will do, but the sweeter the better especially if you use fiery Saigon cinnamon.
-Note: using fresh cinnamon is very important.
+Note: using freshly ground cinnamon is very important.
 Don’t use supermarket sticks either as they are years old in most cases!
-Another thing not to get hung up about are the arguments about cassia versus ceylon cinnamon.
+Another thing not to get hung up about is the argument about cassia versus Ceylon cinnamon.
 Both types are true cinnamon (just from different parts of the world) and both work great!

 Mix the two together well and have your child lick it slowly off a small spoon.
 My kids typically ask for this when their throat is sore perhaps after a sporting event or other activity out in the winter air or when they are getting over a mild cold.